Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/infrastructure-core-and-philanthropy/essay.md

 Grants can make philanthropy more credible by showing concrete research outcomes.

-## What should stay modest
+## Practical first promise

-The infrastructure-core idea should not be oversold.
+The infrastructure-core idea should make a practical first promise before it makes larger claims.

-It should not promise:
+It is not a promise of:

 - universal adoption
 - immediate literacy outcomes